yao-yun/neodb/README.md

 ## Contribution
  - To build application with NeoDB API, documentation is available in [NeoDB API Developer Console](https://neodb.social/developer/)
  - To help develop NeoDB, please see [docs/development.md](docs/development.md) for some basics to start with
+ - To translate NeoDB to more languages, please join [our project on Weblate](https://hosted.weblate.org/projects/neodb/neodb/)

 ## Sponsor
 If you like this project, please consider sponsoring